alivingdog.com

 He identified two modern mistakes: 1. that man is a thing, neither male nor female, and 2. that man is an animal.
 Man is not a breeeder like a chimpanzee, he said, calling modern culture "serial polygamy".
 The reason for long life, he noted, is life-long learning.
 Regarding marriage, he said that pair-bonds get tighter the longer they continue.
 This also has an ancient reason: hunting could not go on if humans mated outside the pair-bond.
 He also spoke in favor of maintaining genetic diversity.
 Destroying it leaves nothing for the unforseen future.
 Altogether amazng and a lot of food for thought.

 The banquet was a lot like GKC's view of the Inn, replete with music, jokes, a catered feast, wine and bon homie.
 There was also a contest for clerihews, that odd limerick-like form invented by GK and E. Bentley and taking the form AABB.
 Each evening we night people stayed up nearly all night drinking beer and smoking cigars, hopefully observing GK's dictum, that "we should thank God for beer and burgundy by not drinking too much of them."
 One night I jumped into a great talk with Joseph Pearce and Carl Olson on punk rock and gospel rock, one of my favorite topics.
 There was also iced tea and homemade wine provided in the daylight hours, along with crackers and cheese.
 I very much enjoyed the New York contingent who not only seemed to supply an infinite amount of beer but put on a midnight barbeque with dogs on the grill.
-As GK probably wouldn't say, jolly good show! -Gord Wilson.
+As GK probably wouldn't say, jolly good show!
+(The Chesterton Conference is an annual occurrence, as noted above.
+The 27th one, in 2008, was the Orthodoxy Centennial, celebrating the 100th anniversary of G.K.C.'s most widely read book, Orthodoxy.
+Talks from these other conferences are also available through the Society. -Gord Wilson.

 Chesterton Society